Ministers to New York’s inner-city children through Metro World Child.

 Abandoned As A Child

 As a child, Pastor Bill experienced the pain and hopelessness of abandonment.
-One day, as he walked down a street with his mother, they stopped to sit for a while.
-She instructed him to sit there and wait for her to return.
+One day as he walked down a street with his mother, they stopped to sit for a while.
+She instructed him to stay there and wait for her to return.
 He sat and waited for three days straight.
 She never returned.
 A Christian gentleman who had seen Bill stranded and alone stopped and picked him up.
 It was here that Bill’s relationship with God began.

 Mission to Help Hurting Children

 Out of the pain, impoverishment and isolation of his own abandonment, Bill developed a heart of compassion for suffering children everywhere.
 From the ghettos of America to the garbage dumps of Manila, Bill has sought to rescue hurting children.

 Pastor Bill established Metro World Child in 1980 in what was one of Brooklyn’s roughest neighborhoods, the Bushwick community, most commonly known for its history of gang violence, crime, drugs, and poverty.